tessgi/TessGiWebsite/content/pages/data-analysis/data-access.md

 *Smear*: the correction for shutterless operation.
 The smear will be less critical for TESS than was needed for Kepler due to the use of frame-transfer in TESS.

-*Gain model*: The linear approximation to the CCD digitizer performance, in units of photoelectrons per digitizer count.
+*Gain model*: the linear approximation to the CCD digitizer performance, in units of photoelectrons per digitizer count.
 Each TESS CCD has its own gain model.
 Each CCD's gain model contains separate values for each of the 4 readouts on the CCD.

-*Flat field*: A model which describes the pixel-to-pixel variation in response to photons.
+*Flat field*: a model which describes the pixel-to-pixel variation in response to photons.
 This allows the variations in individual pixel response to be removed in calibration.
 The flat field model is 2048 x 2048 for each of 16 CCDs.

-*Linearity*: A model which describes the deviations from linearity of the CCD digitizers.
+*Linearity*: a model which describes the deviations from linearity of the CCD digitizers.
 Each CCD has its own linearity model with separate values for each of the 4 readouts on the CCD.
 The linearity model is used in conjunction with the gain model of each CCD to convert from a measured number of counts to a flux in photoelectrons.

 *Read noise*: an estimate of the variation in pixel values which is caused by the digitization process itself.
 This is separate from the noise due to Poisson variation in the number of photons collected from a target (known as "shot noise").
 The read noise model is used in the calibration process to estimate the uncertainty in pixel values, which is incorporated into the uncertainty propagation process.
 Each CCD has its own read noise model with separate values for each of the 4 readouts on the CCD.